cepthomas/ClipPlayer/README.md

 # ClipPlayer
 A tool for playing audio and midi files.
 This is intended to be used from the command line or Windows Explorer "Open With".
+It displays a small UI so that playing can be stopped.

 Midi playing is considered just "good enough" due to the inherent limitations of the windows multimedia timer.